harisheoran/harisheoran.github.io/content/projects/opsdock/index.md

 ---
-title: "OpsDock: Kubernetes DevOps Integration"
+title: "End to End DevOps Deployment: From CICD to orchestration with logging & monitoring"
 date: 2024-01-19T20:54:47+01:00
 draft: false
 description: "Deploying web application on k8s cluster using ArgoCD."
-categories: ["Kubernetes", "DevOps"]
+categories: ["k8s", "DevOps"]
-tags: ["k8s","minikube","github actions", "argocd", "docker", "go", "prometheus", "grafana"]
+tags: ["github actions", "argocd", "docker", "go", "prometheus", "grafana"]
 ---

 In this project, we'll dive into the practical world of code deployment, exploring the seamless integration of development and operations that powers modern software delivery.
-It focus on Kubernetes deployment.
-From transforming code into containerized brilliance to orchestrating the containers.
+It focus on Kubernetes deployment, from transforming code into containerized brilliance to orchestrating the containers.

 Here are project requirements.
 <details>